 2028 Integrated List of Waters

-MassDEP is working on comprehensive statewide assessments of designated uses in the upcoming 2028 Integrated Report (IR).
-Designated uses are established in the Massachusetts Surface Water Quality Standards (314 CMR 4.00).
-Aquatic Life Use assessments are not yet completed or available for the current cycle, but they will be incorporated (along with the assessments of other designated uses) into the 2028 IR.
+For the upcoming 2028 Integrated Report (IR), MassDEP is working on comprehensive statewide assessments of designated uses, as established in the Massachusetts Surface Water Quality Standards (314 CMR 4.00).
+While not available for the current cycle, assessments of the Aquatic Life Use will be included (along with the assessments of other designated uses) into the 2028 IR.

 2024/2026 Integrated List of Waters